vatsalmandalia/quick-portfolio/index.md

 [View on Github](https://github.com/vatsalmandalia/Airbnb-Listings-Analysis-SQL-Tableau)

-* Price, proportion, revenue and superhost analysis is done on 17071 listings in Austin on Airbnb with the data extracted from Inside Airbnb.
+* Price, proportion, revenue and superhost analysis was done on 17071 listings in Austin on Airbnb with the data extracted from Inside Airbnb.
-* 80% hosts are single listing holders, with Austin accounting for 42% listings.
-30-day projection shows a 47% of the total revenue for Austin neighbourhood.
+* 80% hosts were single listing holders, with Austin accounting for 42% listings.
+30-day projection showed a 47% of the total revenue for Austin neighbourhood.
 * 'Price' field is cleaned by manually removing non-numeric character '$'.
 Using CAST and REPLACE queries comma is removed from the values with data type changed to INTEGER.
 * SQL queries are executed through DB Browser for SQLite tool.